Managing Director and Head of North America CBC Group

 Member Since: 2014

-Michael Keyoung, MD, PhD is a physician, executive, and investor with 20 years of experience.
+Michael Keyoung, MD, PhD is a physician, executive, and investor with over 20 years of experience.

 Dr. Keyoung is Managing Director and Head of North America for CBC Group, formerly known as C-Bridge Capital, a leading healthcare Private Equity firm.
 Dr. Keyoung is also Founding Managing Partner of Portola Capital Partners, a US healthcare-focused investment firm that invests and advises healthcare companies.

-Previously, Dr. Keyoung served as President and CEO of Genexine Inc, a KOSDAQ-listed biotech company with a $2 Billion plus market cap focused on developing innovative biologic drugs for cancer and rare diseases.
-He successfully helped lead clinical development in Europe and Asia, raised $100 million in equity, and set up partnerships with Merck, Fosun Pharma, Tasly Pharma, and Kalbe Pharma during his tenure including the creation of I-MAB, $4 Bn market cap innovative biotech listed in NASDAQ (IMAB).
+Previously, Dr. Keyoung served as President and CEO of Genexine Inc, a KOSDAQ-listed biotech company with a Billion plus market cap focused on developing innovative biologic drugs for cancer and rare diseases.
+He successfully helped lead clinical development in Europe and Asia, raised $100 million in equity, and set up partnerships with Merck, Fosun Pharma, Tasly Pharma, and Kalbe Pharma during his tenure including the creation of I-MAB, an innovative biotech listed in NASDAQ (IMAB).

 Dr. Keyoung was President of Catalyst Biosciences (NASDAQ:CBIO), a research and clinical development biopharma company focused on addressing unmet medical needs in rare disorders of the complement and coagulation systems.